-Mrs. Fraces Smith and Mrs. E. M Mrs. Flaces Shift and Mich.
-Whee the guests of Mrs. B. A. Bowman during the past week.
-They were en route home from California where they have been spending the winter.
+Mrs. Fraces Smith and Mrs. E. M. Wheeler of Muskegon, Mich., were the guests of Mrs. B. A. Bowman during the past week.
+They were en route home from California, where they have been spending the winter.

-N. A. Tanner of the firm of Watson-Tanner company has returned home from a business and pleasure trip combined through the east.
+N. A. Tanner of the firm of Watson-Tanner company has returned home from a business and pleasure trip com-bined through the east.